WHITE-R4V3N/Raven/README.md

 -->

 # Purpose
-White-Raven is a ethical hacking tool designed to be used by ethical hackers and SOC analysts.
+Raven is a ethical hacking tool designed to be used by ethical hackers and SOC analysts.
 Helps automate mapping a network, intrusion detection, vulnerability searches, and more.

 # Preview